ahonculada/git-cheat-sheet/README.md

 ## Configure Tooling
-Configure user information for all local repositories.
+Configure user information for all local repositories
-> $ `git config --global user.name "[name]"`
+> `$ git config --global user.name "[name]"`
-> Sets the name you want attached to your commit transactions.
+> Sets the name you want attached to your commit transactions

-> $ git config --global user.email "[email address]"
+> `$ git config --global user.email "[email address]"`
-> Sets the email you want attached to your commit transactions.
+> Sets the email you want attached to your commit transactions

-> $ git config --clobal color.ui auto
+> `$ git config --clobal color.ui auto`
-> Enables helpful colorization of command line output.
+> Enables helpful colorization of command line output

-> $ git config credential.helper store
+> `$ git config credential.helper store`
-> Set your credentials so you do not have to retype before 'git push'.
+> Set your credentials so you do not have to retype before 'git push'

 ## Create Repositories
+Start a new respository or obtain one from an existing URL
+> `$ git init [project-name]`
+> Creates a new local repository with the specified name